-How to Point Docker at a Drive other Than C
+How to Change the Docker Drive from C

 We are in the process of a new installation of Planning Analytics Workspace at a client.
-We don’t want the PAW Docker containers to be on the same drive at the Operating System.
+We don’t want the Planning Analytics Workspace (PAW) Docker containers to be on the same drive at the Operating System.
 This post explains how to change the default location for Docker containers – including the PAW containers – to a different hard disk that the C drive.

-Assuming that you have successfully installed Docker and run Hello World, then all you need to do is the following:
+Assuming that you have successfully installed Docker and run Hello World, then all you need to do to change the drive docker lives on is the following:

 - Create a new folder called “Docker” at the root of your secondary drive, e.g. “E:\Docker”